Lussier115/UDP-Http/README.md

 Once all this is complete, the basic httpc should be functional.

 ## HTTPFS
 ### Update Server
 1. Update server to handle the request if the user uses the httpfs interface.
+* Server might need to a directory update, to add/read a file *